Could this tragic shopping center shooting have been prevented are justice and compensation available to the victim’s family?

-Apartment complex residents and guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the property and whether this shooting may have been prevented.
+Shopping center patrons have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided at the strip mall and whether this tragedy may have been prevented.

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, Patricia Bailey may seek justice and elect to pursue legal claims for her injuries.
+Should the facts of this matter reveal that the shopping center owners failed to provide adequate security, the victim’s family may seek justice and elect to pursue legal claims for their loss.

-The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict for one of our Georgia Clients in Fulton County State Court.
+The Murray Law Firm has obtained over $100 million dollars for its Clients in Georgia, and recently secured a $29.25 million dollar verdict for a victim of an unsafe property.

 We represent our Clients on a contingency agreement, which generally means that no fees or payments are owed until and unless we recover.
-Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at 706.494.2800.
+Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at CALL NOW: 404.842.1600.
 Consultations are free and confidential.

 Choosing the Right Attorney